Analytical results of the extensible freely jointed chain model: Introduction

+In addition to the end-to-end distance, the analytical expression of the partition function of the EFJC model, permits the evaluation of another magnitude poorly attenctioned in the literature: the fluctuations ($\sigma$) as a function of the force.
+This measure can be used, in principle, as a second function able to decrease the free parameters in the fitting procedure of the experimental data.
+It is important to note that the fit parameters in this kind of experiments are generally three: the elastic constant $k$, the Kuhn length $l_0$, and the contour length of the polymer $L_c$.
+The use of a second function is then a valid strategy to reduce the degree of free parameters in the data fit, so resulting in a better control of the stretching features in data analysis.

-Then, the analytical findings have been compared with the computer simulations of the Langevin dynamics of an EFJC polymer that moves in a fluctuating environment, reporting an excellent agreement between simulations and the expressions proposed.
+The formulas obtained have been validated with the computer simulations of the Langevin dynamics of an EFJC polymer that moves in a fluctuating environment, confirming an excellent agreement between simulations and the expressions proposed.
+Moreover, we performed a number of fit analysis that showed a relevant improvement in estimating the parameters from the analytical expressions with respect to those obtained form the phenomenological formulas.